CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 ### Disable Insecure SSL and TLS Protocol Versions in NGINX

+{{%notice note%}}
+This procedure applies only to Cumulus Linux 5.3 and earlier, which supports the Cumulus HTTP API.
+Cumulus Linux 5.4 and later supports the NVUE API and includes the correct TLS configuration.
+{{%/notice%}}
 <!-- vale off -->
 Cumulus Linux contains a package for NGINX, an open source web server that supports the Cumulus Linux [RESTful HTTP API]({{<ref "/cumulus-linux-43/System-Configuration/HTTP-API" >}}) through HTTPS.
 By default, NGINX is enabled and listening on localhost (127.0.0.1 port 8080.
 <!-- vale on -->